 - Micro-Searches: Consumers are no longer 'scheduling' long internet search sessions at home, on their laptops and desktops.
 Instead, they're using internet search on-demand and on-the-go with their mobile devices.
 They want questions answered quickly and succinctly.
 For the most part, they're not looking for in-depth solutions; however, they do wish to feel instantaneous reactions at the hands of the brands that can potentially serve their needs.
 Then, they can take the time to learn more later, if they wish.
 In order to compete, your brand should be catering to this search trend by delivering rapid answers with high relevancy and a spirit of service.

 Following branding trends (and implementing those that will advance your strategy and grow your brand) will not only help your brand to compete head-to-head, it will keep you abreast of recent happenings (so you can speak intelligently about 'the latest' with your audience), and make you more able to respond to trend shifts with maximum agility.

-Most (if not all) of these trends will affect the viability of your brand in 2018.
+Most (if not all) of these trends will affect the viability of your brand going forward.
 Which one will you incorporate first?
 Which ones have you already integrated?
 And which ones frighten you?
-Let's talk about it in the How to Build a Brand group, where business owners and entrepreneurs are gathering to learn how to better build their brands whilst competing for prizes in the 21-day Brand Builders Challenge.
+Let's talk about it at the next Brand Builders Thinkubator, which is a global mastermind run on Zoom for one hour every week to take away the loneliness of being in business on your own.